syncthing/docs/users/faq.rst

 Am I able to nest shared folders in Syncthing?
 ----------------------------------------------

-Do not share a folder which is inside another shared folder.
-This behaviour is in no way supported, recommended or coded for in any way, and comes with many pitfalls.
+Sharing a folder that is within an already shared folder is possible, but it has its caveats.
+What you must absolutely avoid are circular shares.
+This is just one example, there may be other undesired effects.
+Nesting shared folders is not supported, recommended or coded for, but it can be done successfully when you know what you're doing - you have been warned.

 How do I rename/move a synced folder?
 -------------------------------------